zandi/ebpf-stack-pivot-detection/README.md

 to the cluster-internal registry.
 Now when deploying the PoC deployment, the image can be pulled from the cluster-internal docker registry.

+It's somewhat annoying to have to Ctrl+C the proof-of-concept/kill the pod to see stats on observed events.
+More recent versions print event stats on SIGUSR1.
+To send this to our running PoC in the cluster, we can get a shell in the container with `kubectl exec -it $podname -- bash`, then send SIGUSR1 (signal 10) to pid 1, our running PoC in its own pid namespace, `kill -10 1`.

 # Testing

 Tests are under 'test' and are currently manual.
 Running programs normally